Nefarious-Engineering/tbug/README.md

 When you plug in a pre-assembled T-BUG, it will automatically begin executing the default script, such as:

-> User Activity Emulation – prevents the system from sleeping or locking or going idle by simulating user input.
+> User Activity Emulation – prevents the system from sleeping, locking, or going idle by simulating human interaction.

 ## Basic Controls